Shaaali/identity-apps/docs/guides/identity-providers/social-login/google.md

 Follow this guide to enable Google login to your applications.

 ## Prerequisite
-To get started, you should have an application registered in Asgardeo.
+To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable Google login.

 ## Add Google login
-In order to add Google identity provider, you have to follow below steps in Asgardeo after completing the above prerequisites:
+In order to add Google login to your app, follow below steps
  1. [Register app in Google](#register-app-in-google)
  2. [Create Google Identity Provider](#create-google-identity-provider)
  3. [Enable Google login](#enable-google-login)